chsasank/chsasank.github.io/_posts/2017-01-05-spoken-language-understanding.md

 ### Improvements

 One drawback with our current model is that there is no lookahead. i.e, output $$o_t$$ depends only on the current and previous words but not on the words next to it.
-One can imagine clues about the properties of the current word is also held by next word.
+One can imagine that clues about the properties of the current word is also held by next word.

-Lookahead can easily be implemented by having a convolutional layer before RNN and word embeddings:
+Lookahead can easily be implemented by having a convolutional layer before RNN and after word embeddings:

 ```
 model = Sequential()